richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 In conclusion we've identified a useful and objective definition:

-> 10x programmer <tɛn ɛks ˈprəʊgræmə> - N. A programmer of a specific role who has acheived a 10x utilization of their time compared to their peers of a similar role via the acquisition long-term deep personal alignment with their work and effective knowledge building of their role's field.
+> **10x programmer** *tɛn ɛks ˈprəʊgræmə* - n.
+A programmer of a specific role who has acheived a 10x utilization of their time compared to their peers of a similar role via the acquisition long-term deep personal alignment with their work and effective knowledge building of their role's field.

 With this definition we can identify the exceptional members of our organization.
 These marveled people that enduringly accomplish great work can be taken down from a pedestal of mythological and seen as realistically heroic peer they are.
 Their skills can inspire us with fuel to acheive our own greatness, and not live as a mystery lacking useful comparison or reflection.